praj-foss/praj-foss.github.io/content/md/pages/projects.md

 #### [Zimbra Mailbot](https://github.com/praj-foss/zimbramailbot)

 An open-source Telegram chatbot that can fetch emails from any Zimbra account.
 It's written completely in Clojure and is built on top of [alwaysdata](https://www.alwaysdata.com/en/) PaaS.
-It's currently in pre-alpha stage under [active developement](/tags/Zimbra%20Mailbot/).
+It's currently in pre-alpha stage.

 #### Others